kofigumbs/kofi.sexy/blog/elm-beam.md

 > I think the trend will be towards an Erlang style of concurrency,
 > where every process has an “event queue” that anyone can send messages to.

-Internally, the Elm runtime is built upon the idea of processes and messages.
+Internally, the Elm runtime is built upon processes and messages.
 It seems this implementation is explicitly inspired by Erlang's design.
 Elm programmers will recognize this design from their use of ports, [Elm's means of JavaScript interop](https://guide.elm-lang.org/interop/ports.html).